Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 ------------------------------------------

 The best way to integrate a project with Hudson/Jenkins is to activate the hudson_git plugin.
-Once installed a new tab is aviable in git administration plugin :
+Once installed a new tab is available in git administration plugin :

 .. figure:: ../images/screenshots/sc_git_hooks.png